The Northwest Passage – In the Wake of the Great Explorers

 Flights

-- Economy flight from Nome to Vancouver
+- Economy class flight from Nome to Vancouver

 Transfers

-- Transfer from the airport in Vancouver to the hotel
+- Transfer from the airport to the hotel in Vancouver

 Expedition Cruise

-- Expedition cruise in a cabin of your choice
+- A stay in a cabin of your choice

-- Breakfast, lunch and dinner including beverages (house beer and wine, sodas, and mineral water) in restaurants Aune and Fredheim
+- Breakfast, lunch and dinner including beverages* in restaurants Aune and Fredheim

 - À la carte restaurant Lindstrøm included for suite guests